iandorsey00/geodata/README.md

     counties+

 They can be aliased to `p+` and `c+`.
 They tell geodata to display places and counties, respectively.
-As you can see, universes
+As you can see, universes must always be followed by a plus sign `+`.

 #### Groups